scotws/tinkasm/docs/MANUAL.md

 ### Modifiers and Math

-Normal labels (but not local labels) and symbols can be modified by "modifiers" such as `.lsb` and simple mathematical terms such as `{ label + 2 }` .
+Normal labels (but not anonymous labels) and symbols can be modified by "modifiers" such as `.lsb` and simple mathematical terms such as `{ label + 2 }` .
 White space is significant, so `label+2` is not legal (and will be identified as a symbol).
 You can use anything that is a simple Python 3 math instruction